mfisher5/ParticipationNetworks/scripts/README.md

 ## Scripts

-Conduct the network analyses from Fisher et al. (in revision) using these RMarkdown scripts.
+Conduct the network analyses from Fisher et al. (2021) using these RMarkdown scripts.
 They are ordered by step in the analysis, and will source functions from the `R` directory.
 Landings data are organized by fish ticket, and metiers identified within each port group.
 Where possible, `.html` files are provided as examples.

 (0. process the raw landings data from PacFIN)